bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

       Specifies a POSIX extended regular expression to be applied to the filenames and directory names, which include the full path.
-If {\bf Exclude} is not enabled, the regex will select which files are to be included.
-If {\bf Exclude=yes} is specified, the regex will select which files are to be excluded.
+If :strong:` Exclude` is not enabled, the regex will select which files are to be included.
+If :strong:`Exclude=yes` is specified, the regex will select which files are to be excluded.
 Multiple regex directives may be specified within an Options resource, and they will be applied in turn until the first one that matches.
 Note, if you exclude a directory, no